 "Ohio Flags of Honor" is a copyright of the Ohio Flags of

-Honor Foundation.
+Honor Memorial.
 All rights reserved.
 Any use of the name

 "Ohio Flags of Honor" or "Flags of Honor" as they relate to

-the Foundation, its mission, or its "Ohio Flags of Honor"
+the Memorial, its mission, or its "Ohio Flags of Honor"

 display, as well as any direct or indirect claim of